EECS150/fpga_labs_sp22/lab2/spec/spec.md

 );
 ```

-Now we instantiate the DUT and connect its ports to the nets we have declared in our testbench.
+Now we instantiate the DUT and connect its ports to the nets we have declared in our testbench. **If you use Vivado on windows, please comment out the following code section**

 ```verilog
 initial begin